isotopp/isotopp.github.io/_posts/2020-02-19-how-to-build-a-cycling-environment.md

 ![](/uploads/2020/02/fiets-use-spatial.png)

-*Bike use is regionally different, and in some zones the usage quote is more than 50% of all trips shorter than 7.5km*
+*Bike use is regionally different, and in some zones the usage quota is more than 50% of all trips shorter than 7.5km*

-## Other Sources (also in German)
+## Other Sources (in german language)

 If you are looking for a more in depth discussion of all of this in german language, have a look at [Wunderlösung Schutzkreuzung? by [Darmstadt fährt Rad](http://www.darmstadtfaehrtrad.org).